Applying – Experimental Psychology

 The program employs a mentoring model under which the student works closely with a faculty member.
-While it is expected that one faculty member will assume responsibility for guiding the student to degree completion, the student has the option of studying with multiple faculty.
-Many of our clinical faculty also involved in training experimental students, as they often serve as members on an experimental student’s masters, preliminary exam, and dissertation committees—dependent on the student’s interests.
-Also, the student has the freedom to switch experimental faculty advisors should his/her interests change during the course of his/her studies.
+While it is expected that one faculty member will assume responsibility for guiding the student to degree completion, under some circumstances, the student may study with multiple faculty.
+Some of our career-track faculty also serve as members on an experimental student’s masters, preliminary exam, and dissertation committees.

 Teaching Opportunities and Training

 Before applying, please note that students are typically fulltime, and matriculate at the WSU campus at which their primary research mentor is located (Pullman, Vancouver, or Spokane).

 To be considered for the Experimental Program, applicants must have:

 - Completed at least 18 credits in Psychology or in area of study related to Psychology research specialty.

 - Earned at least a 3.00 cumulative undergraduate GPA.

 - A minimum of 3 letters of recommendation (at least 2 of which must come from a faculty member in a university or medical setting).